- 1. Layer lighting across your living room

-There are plenty of big – and small – updates you can make to your fall living room to make the space feel more seasonal; these are our favorites.
+There are plenty of big – and small – updates you can make to your living room ideas to make the space feel more seasonal; these are our favorites.

-Read on to discover our favorite living room ideas and fall decor ideas – combined so that you can create living room fall decor that invites warmth, coziness and lustrous layers into your home.
+This is how to embrace living room fall decor that invites warmth, coziness and lustrous layers into your home.

 Living room fall decor can be really comforting when it has a craft-appeal.

-2. Dress a fall fireplace with yard finds
+3. Dress a fall fireplace with finds from your yard

 Fall wreath ideas and fall mantel ideas are two living room fall decor basics that can instantly lend a cheery feel, and they're always at their most charming when they have been created with seasonal finds from your flowerbeds (or a florists').

-One must-have living room fall decor element is the pumpkin.
-If you are looking for easy, no-carve pumpkin ideas, the simplest is to paint your pumpkins in seasonal shades – or cool white for minimalists.
+One must-have living room fall decor element is, of course, the pumpkin.
+If you are looking for easy, no-carve pumpkin ideas, the simplest is to paint your pumpkins in seasonal shades – or cool white for a more modern look.

-You can then use these, along with other foliage of the season, to dress shelves, mantelpieces and as fall table decor ideas.
+You can then use these, along with other foliage of the season, to dress shelves, mantelpieces and for fall table decor ideas.